Keyboard shortcuts

 }

-Next, we create an instance of the mock.
-Note that the mockall::mock! macro prepends a Mock prefix to the name of our struct from above.
+Next, create an instance of the mock.
+Note that the mockall::mock! macro prepends a Mock prefix to the name of the previously defined struct.

 let mut mock = MockSpeech::new();

-Next we will set expectations on the mock.
-We expect GetRecognizer to be called, with a particular name.
+Next, set expectations on the mock.
+Expect the code to call GetRecognizer with a particular name.

-If that happens, we will simulate a successful response from the service.
+If that happens, simulate a successful response from the service.

 mock.expect_get_recognizer()